DiXap/CloudCoverageIndexCalculator/README.md

 These test cases were coded to demostrate functions' error handling.
 Feel free to play around with them at `tests.py`.

+# Documentation

+All documentation was generated using `pydoc`.
+You'll find it inside `docs`.

 # Contact
 Diego J. Padilla